9 Best Parks in Boston

 The Boston Public Garden sits adjacent to the Boston Common, with Charles Street separating the sister parks.
 Established in 1837, this park was the nation's first public botanical garden.

 The Boston Public Garden is perhaps best known for its four-acre pond, home to a pair of swans as well as other aquatic birds, including mallard ducks.
-This is also home of the Swan Boats.
+This is also home to the Swan Boats, which are one of to top things to do with kids in Boston.
 These open-air boats with bench-style seating take a 15-minute ride around the small man-made lake and around Mallard Island, home to nesting grounds for the ducks.

-Among the park's most popular landmarks are the bronze Make Way for the Ducklings statues, created by sculptor Nancy Schön to bring Mr. and Mrs. Mallard and their little ones to life from the pages of the beloved children's book by Robert McCluskey.
-The story of the Mallard family was set in the Boston Public Garden, and has become synonymous with the institution, prompting events like the annual Duckling Day Parade on Mother's Day.
+Among the park's most popular landmarks are the bronze Make Way for the Ducklings statues, created by sculptor Nancy Schön, inspired by the beloved children's book by Robert McCluskey.
+The story of the Mallard family was set in the Boston Public Garden and has become synonymous with the institution, prompting events like the annual Duckling Day Parade on Mother's Day.

 The Public Garden still operates greenhouses that cultivate more than 80 species of plants used not only here but around the city.
 Extending more than seven blocks from the center of the park's western side is the Commonwealth Avenue Mall, a broad tree-lined pedestrian path dotted with monuments.